-Michael released "Lost & Found By Trial & Error", in 05', and took it as an opportunity to explore and refine a songwriting ability that is truly unique, yet holds true to his simple blues roots.
+Michael released "Lost & Found By Trial & Error", in 05', and took it as an opportunity to evolve a songwriting ability, as well as a vocal and guitar sound that has become the reason for the buzz.

 In 2012, Michael was in L.A. recording the critically acclaimed album, Virtue & Vice with world class producer Alex 'Ace' Baker and brother Brian Hornbuckle.

 "Michael’s voice is a soulful powerhouse that closely matches the pipes of Paul Rodgers (Bad Company).
 As they soar over the blues, the band hands out on Virtue and Vice, their most recent release."

 "The songs themselves are nothing short of excellent.
 One of the best things about this album is that every song is its own experience, meaning the record will stay fresh with many repeated listens.
 This is a pair of musicians that is the absolute best at what they do, and after just a few listens, you will be hoping to yourself that it is not another 12-year wait until they bless us with another release!"

 Not since ZZ Top and Stevie Ray Vaughn has there been a band that could wind a mean bar room boogie and bring the blues home like the Hornbuckle Brothers.
 Michael & Brian Hornbuckle take their inherited skill and bring serious fire to the front house in Virtue & Vice, their latest, and what will probably be recognized as one of the best new independently produced albums of the year."

 - Joseph Timmons Xombiewoof Magazine & Xombiewoof Records

 2015 after an appearance at the Telluride Blues Fest, the Mile High Blues Society recognized Michael by awarding him: Best Blues Band, Best Self Produced Album, and sent he and his band to Memphis to represent Colorado at the Internation Blues Challenge.